Kissaki/itch-scrollto-buy-button/README.md

 # Itch.io Scroll To Buy/Claim Button

-Adds a page action to itch.io to scroll to the buy button.
+Adds a page action to itch.io to scroll to the buy/claim button.

 ![page action screenshot](screenshots/page-action.png)